‘Daria’ Revival In The Works At MTV

 — Hollywood Reporter (@THR) June 21, 2018

 Daria previously air for five seasons on MTV, and ended its run in 2002.
-The show often tackled pop culture issues, and in its return would also likely discuss the goings on of the current state of affairs in the United States, which include Trump’s presidency, celebrities who have risen to stardom such as the Kardashians, and other headline making news events.
+The show often tackled pop culture issues, and in its return would also likely discuss the goings on of the current state of affairs in the United States, which include Trump’s presidency, celebrities who have risen to stardom such as the Kardashians, and other headline-making news events.

 The Daria revival is going to be apart of MTV Studios, which was created to produce reboots, revivals, and spin-off of some of the network’s most popular former shows.
 Along with Daria, the studio is also working on bringing back The Real World and Aeon Flux.
 In addition, MTV’s president, Chris McCarthy, has also revealed that another Beavis and Butthead revival could also be in the works in the near future.